ekernf01/ekernf01.github.io/_posts/2020-03-10-GRN_akutsu.md

 math: true
 ---

-This is not a standalone post.
-In the [intro](https://ekernf01.github.io/GRN_intro), I discussed opportunities and ambitions in modeling the human transcriptome and its protein and DNA counterparts.
-I also followed up by [discussing](https://ekernf01.github.io/GRN_stat_issues) the many statistical issues that arise.
+In the [intro](https://ekernf01.github.io/GRN_intro), I discussed the puzzle of multicellular life: many cell types, one genome.
+I also followed up by discussing [the many statistical issues](https://ekernf01.github.io/GRN_stat_issues) that arise.
 There's a very cool paper from 1999 that brings a lot of clarity to this situation, and here I have space to dig into it a bit.

 > Akutsu, T., Miyano, S., & Kuhara, S. (1999).
 Identification of
 > genetic networks from a small number of gene expression patterns